oracle-livelabs/database/23cfree/introduction/intro-json-enhancements.md

 ### Objectives

 In this workshop, you will explore:
-*	How to store, query and process JSON documents in collections using the SODA API
+*	How to store, query and process JSON documents in collections using Database Actions
+*	How to use the Mongo API to query or manipulate date in the Oracle Database
 *	How to use SQL to query, generate and process JSON data
-*	How to use the Mongo API to query or manipulate data in the Oracle Database
 *	How to use the newest SQL Enhancements to work with JSON data

 ### Prerequisites

-- An Oracle Database 23c Free Developer Release or one running in a LiveLabs environment
+- An Oracle Database 23c Free Developer Release and ORDS running (with MongoDB API enabled), or a LiveLabs sandbox environment

 You may now proceed to the next lab.